 6 In early December 2017, strong solar heating of land areas coupled with convergence of winds brought moderate to heavy thundery showers over Singapore in the afternoon and early evening on several days.
 In the third week of the month, the presence of two consecutive tropical storms in the South China Sea had an influence on the weather and wind conditions in the surrounding region.
 Winds over Singapore shifted to blow from the southwest and the passage of Sumatra squalls across the island brought widespread thundery showers in the predawn hours and morning on a few days.
 In the last week of the month, a monsoon surge on 30-31 December 2017 brought overcast and occasionally windy conditions with periods of widespread moderate to heavy rain to Singapore.
 The highest total daily rainfall recorded in December 2017 was 149.6mm around the Buona Vista area on 31 December 2017.

-7 In December 2017, the daily maximum temperatures ranged between 26.8°C and 35.1°C, and the daily minimum temperatures ranged between 22.3°C and 25.6°C. At the Changi climate station, the daily maximum temperature of 33.5°C recorded on 1 December 2017 is the second highest daily maximum temperature on record for December, 1°C lower than the highest record set on 12 December 2010.
+7 In December 2017, the daily maximum temperatures ranged between 26.8°C and 35.1°C, and the daily minimum temperatures ranged between 22.3°C and 25.6°C. At the climate station, the daily maximum temperature of 33.5°C recorded on 1 December 2017 is among the top five daily maximum temperature on record for December since 1929.
 In addition, the mean monthly temperature of 27.1°C for December 2017 is 0.7°C above the long-term mean for December.

 8 About half of Singapore received above normal rainfall in December 2017.
 The highest rainfall of 502.4mm (65% above average) was recorded around the Seletar area.
 Rainfall was lowest around the Bukit Panjang area where 211.6mm (28% below average) was recorded.